waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 await node.lightPush.send(ECIESEncoder, { payload });
 ```

-You can extract the `signature` and its public key (`signaturePublicKey`) from the [DecodedMessage](https://js.waku.org/classes/_waku_message_encryption.DecodedMessage.html) and compare it with the expected public key to verify the message:
+You can extract the `signature` and its public key (`signaturePublicKey`) from the [DecodedMessage](https://js.waku.org/classes/_waku_message_encryption.DecodedMessage.html) and compare it with the expected public key to verify the message origin:

 ```js
 // Generate a random private key for signing messages